BehaviorTree/btcpp_website/docs/tutorial-advanced/tutorial_12_default_ports.md

 If the template specialization `convertFromString<Point2D>()` is implemented, we can use that too.

-In other words, the following syntaxes should be equivalent, if our **converFromString** expects two comma-separated values:
+In other words, the following syntaxes should be equivalent, if our **convertFromString** expects two comma-separated values:

 ```cpp